Talks presented in 2024

 Jason explained technical challenges, which are providing separation of send/receive frequencies, which are just 600 kHz apart.
 To meet the requirements, a duplexer is used.
 This duplexer has very sharp transfer characteristics, allowing about 60 - 100 dBm of separation between signals.
 The duplexer consists of4 barrels with tunable resonators.
 In addition, a circulator is used to help to separate the signals, as there is only one antenna used in the repeater.

-The repeater was switched on again on 29th of December 2024.
+The repeater was switched on again on the 29th of December 2024.
 It quickly became an asset for the regional radio amateur community.
 The presentation clearly demonstrated that rebuilding the repeater was a gargantuan task.
-Technical problems, starting from refurbishing of steel cabinet, adding heat isolation, and being able to tune resonators inside the cabinet easily, have demonstrated the motivation and enthusiasm of the repeater group.
+Technical problems, starting from refurbishing of a steel cabinet, adding heat isolation, and being able to tune resonators inside the cabinet easily, have demonstrated the motivation and enthusiasm of the repeater group.
 Seeing is believing, and all the fancy equipment used to get the job done, just evidences motivation and skills of the repeater group.

 On behalf of the society, thank you all, providing such a great asset and a fascinating presentation.

-The History of Honey - from Caveman to Touch&Pay - 26.02.2025
+The History of Money - from Caveman to Touch&Pay - 26.02.2025

 Stewart, HA5RV, talked about money.